c4arl0s/7RewritingHistory/README.md

 6a442fc Create index page for the message
 ```

-This moves the checked-out commit backward by one snapshot, along with the **new-pages** pointer.
-Note that **git status** tells us that we have nothing to commit, since the **--hard** flag obliterated (remove) any changes in the working directory.
-And of course, the **git log** output shows that the **new-pages** branch no longer contains the green commit.
+This moves the checked-out commit backward by one snapshot, along with the new-pages pointer.
+Note that git status tells us that we have nothing to commit, since the --hard flag obliterated (remove) any changes in the working directory.
+And of course, the git log output shows that the new-pages branch no longer contains the green commit.

-This behavior is slightly different from the reset we used in the interactive rebase: this time the branch: **this time the branch moved with the new HEAD**.
-Since we were on (no branch) during the **rebase**, there was no branch tip to move.
-However, in general, **git reset** is used to move branch tips around and optionally alter the working directory via one of its many flags. (e.g. **--mixed** or **--hard**).
+This behavior is slightly different from the reset we used in the interactive rebase: this time the branch: this time the branch moved with the new HEAD.
+Since we were on (no branch) during the rebase, there was no branch tip to move.
+However, in general, git reset is used to move branch tips around and optionally alter the working directory via one of its many flags. (e.g. --mixed or --hard).

 ![Screen Shot 2020-05-31 at 18 57 25](https://user-images.githubusercontent.com/24994818/83365813-9afa9700-a370-11ea-8592-0ecb23015250.png)

-The commit that we removed from the branch is now a **dangling commit**.
+The commit that we removed from the branch is now a dangling commit.
 Dangling commits are those that cannot be reached from any branch and are thus in danger of being lost forever.

 # 	* [Open the Reflog](https://github.com/c4arl0s/7RewritingHistoryRysGitTutorial#7-rewriting-history-rys-git-tutorial---content)

-Git uses something called the **reflog** to record every change you make to your repository.
+Git uses something called the reflog to record every change you make to your repository.
 Let's take a look at what it contains:

 ```console
 $ git reflog